 We suggest you create a carnival atmosphere today, as you celebrate National Cotton Candy Day!

-This day is described as a "National Day".
-Someone must have decided that all food related holidays should be called "National" days.
-However, we found no congressional records or presidential proclamation.
+Sme internet websites call day a “National Day”.
+Someone must have decided that all food-related holidays should be called “National” days.
+However, we found no congressional records or presidential proclamations.

 Definition of “National” Days – And why it is important to distinguish true national days.